ionic-atom/CS426-CoreComposition/README.md

 ### Future Plans

-**Before we go through our future plans, there are none for this game.
+**There are none for this game.
 We are going to use the concepts we learned here and use this as a prototype for another game**

-	- this outline is similar to your final presentation template
-	- use as many pictures as possible to explain and show your game pictures of main menu pictures of your characters pictures of your game environments pictures of winning/losing states
-		...
-	- write about improvements after the final demo
-	- treat this as an important component in your portfolio if you are interested in finding a game-related job

 # Images
 ![mainmenu](https://user-images.githubusercontent.com/36140831/57784286-ad6e4800-76fd-11e9-899a-4f5a907edcd5.png)